Self-Awareness

 • Carefully watch any memories you have that are tied to those experiences, without judgment.

-• Dwell on how certain you can be of various things, and how much uncertainty various things can be to us.
+• Dwell on how certain you can be of various things, and how many things really aren’t that certain to us.

-• Accept that your emotions and thoughts are not necessarily you.
+• Accept your emotions and thoughts as not necessarily “you”.

 • Focus in on specific thoughts, like a familiar friend’s face or the particular smell of a plant.

-• Accept that the constant flow of ideas is outside your identity and self, if you choose it to be.
+• Accept the constant flow of ideas as a part of your identity and self to the degree you choose it to be.

 F. Make a habit of prolonged awareness:

-• Only improve yourself from that meditative state.
+• Only improve yourself in that meditative state.

 • Any time you become anxious or stressed, realign yourself with meditation.